jcjorel/ec2-spot-converter/README.md

 Simply call `ec2-spot-converter` with the problematic Instance Id and specify options --target-billing-model 'spot' **and --do-not-require-stopped-instance** (as the instance can not be stopped).

-> It is recommended to perform a System stop (so **not a System reboot**) on the guest Operating System to switch Read-Only all volumes and ensure Filesystem data consistency.
+> It is recommended to perform a System stop (so **NOT a System reboot**) on the guest Operating System to switch Read-Only all volumes and ensure Filesystem data consistency.
 On a Linux guest, usually, the Linux command `halt` will stop the Operating
-System safely and won't reboot immediatly: Please ensure that the message `"reboot: System halted."` is displayed on the guest console with the AWS Console screenshot feature.
+System safely and won't reboot immediatly: Please ensure that the message `"reboot: System halted."` is displayed on the guest console thanks to AWS Console screenshot feature.

 ### Encrypt Root Disk during conversion